It is possible to close a limited company with debts, assuming the correct rules are followed.

 When a company has no debts or assets, and hasn’t traded in at least 3 months, it’s possible to close it by striking it off at Companies House.

-Closing down a company with debt requires you to use the liquidation process, which must be done in conjunction with a licensed insolvency practitioner.
+Closing down a company with debt requires you to use the creditors voluntary liquidation process, which must be done in conjunction with a licensed insolvency practitioner.

 This approach ensures that an impartial third party, the insolvency practitioner, ensures the maximum possible return for corporate creditors.
 Once they’ve been paid whatever funds are available, any remaining debt is written off.

-The voluntary liquidation process involves appointing a licensed insolvency practitioner who will:
+The creditors voluntary liquidation process involves appointing a licensed insolvency practitioner who will:

 - Deal with creditors on your behalf

 - Advertise the decision to liquidate in the London Gazette, the official journal of public record

 - Sell any assets and distribute funds to creditors in order of priority